pentrican10/alderaan-viewer/README.md

     - Manually change data_directory at top of alderaan_viewer.py and data_load.py
     - ex: 'c:\\Users\\Paige\\Projects\\data\\alderaan_results' (where you store data)

 2. For California Planet Search members, ALDERAAN data products may be retrieved from the `cadence` server.
 Eventually these data products will be hosted publicly.
-Please contact Greg Gilbert (https://github.com/gjgilbert) for assistance.

 3. Ensure necessary files are in the data directory (structured after the data produced from ALDERAAN)
     - <data_directory>